prajivinn/prajivinn.github.io/_posts/2024-01-01-Optimizing-Loan-Approval-Process.md

 * There are 6 applications who have *excellent* cibil_score but still got rejected.
 * Majority of applicants who have *low* cibil_score got rejected but a group of people got approved.

 So cibil_score is not the most contributing factor but one of the factor.
-So we are not still clear what is the driving factor that decides the loan **approval** or **rejection** rate.

 ___